ovh/cds/docs/content/building-pipelines/building-pipelines.templates.md

 +++

-CDS Templates allow users to :
+CDS models allow users to:

-- quickly create workflow, with application, pipelines and triggered
+- quickly create a workflow, with applications, pipelines and triggers
-- reuse best practices for some use case
+- reuse best practices for some use cases

 Templates from [CDS Contributions](https://github.com/ovh/cds/tree/master/contrib/templates) :